PH-lamp

 The PH-lamp is a term for light fixtures designed by Danish designer and writer Poul Henningsen.
 The term is sometimes used to refer to any lamp designed by Henningsen or specially Henningsen's three-shade lamp series.
 The lamps are produced by Louis Poulsen.

 Henningsen's lamps are designed with multiple concentric shades to eliminate visual glare, only emitting reflected light, obscuring the light source.
-Henningsen's sleek, spare lamp was awarded a gold medal at the 1925 International Exhibition of Modern Decorative and Industrial Arts.
+Henningsen's sleek, spare lamp was first presented at the 1925 International Exhibition of Modern Decorative and Industrial Arts where it was awarded a gold medal.